Brain Cells in My Inbox.

 ` Another article Roxanne did was Alzheimer's Symptoms Reversed in Mice:

 The brains of people with Alzheimer's and some 50 other forms of dementia are known to have certain characteristic features, including messy bundles of fibres in nerve cells called neurofibrillary tangles.
-But no one has been sure whether the tangles are a cause or symptom of dementia.
+But no one has been sure whether the tangles are a cause or symptom of dementia.` So, we're a bit closer to understanding (and perhaps curing) Alzheimer's disease, though there are other important aspects, such as the problems involved with plaques.

 Mice engineered to massively overproduce a protein called tau tend to grow more of the tangles and display the same problems with memory and learning as humans with dementia.
 Researchers think that it is a certain version of the tau protein, rather than a simple over-abundance, that leads to the tangles.